SonicCodes/subcloning/README.md

 Unfortunately, I don't have the time to research and extend this subcloning technique to general transformers at the moment.
 However, I have decided to release the subcloning method as it is, i'll release a gpt-2 variant that was done by keller.

-Below is an image showing the convergence of training loss with and without subcloned weights:
+Below is an image showing the convergence of training-loss with and without subcloned weights:

 ![Training Loss Convergence](subcloning_llama8b_to_300m.png)